etwernerMIDS/Statistics/Projects/README.md

 * [Project 2](https://github.com/etwernerMIDS/Statistics/tree/master/Projects/Project2)

 The main focus of Project 2 is answer various questions in regards to 2018 Midterm Election Survey data.
 Each question requires the exploration, transformation, and analysis of different survey features.
-The various analytical approaches include Wilcoxon Tests, T-Tests, and Linear Regressions.
+The various analytical approaches for each question include Wilcoxon Tests, T-Tests, and Linear Regressions.
 Each test is applied when appropriate and the respective effect size is measured in order to determine practical significance.

 * [Project 3](https://github.com/etwernerMIDS/Statistics/tree/master/Projects/Project3)